Storyline of the musical Star

 Jeruzalem

 We are transported to Jerusalem.
-King Herod is alone, holding a scroll with a seal in his hand.
-It is a letter from the emperor Augustus ordering him to take a census of the people.
-Orthodox Jews, however, consider this to be a crime against the faith and a public dishonor to God.
-So, there will be inconveniences.
-Herod has two faces: in front of Rome he is humiliatingly dissected, but in front of his subjects he is a bloated sovereign.
-Solitude also reveals his third face: fear alternating with fits of fury.
-Herod is seriously ill, but no one must know.
+King Herod is alone, holding a sealed scroll in his hand.
+It's a letter from caesar Augustus ordering a census of the people, which is something that orthodox Jews consider a crime against their faith and a public act of dishonor towards God.
+This signals problems ahead.
+Herod has two sides; on one hand he sucks up to Rome, but on the other hand he displays a bloated ego in front of his subjects.
+Solitude reveals his third side—a man consumed with fear that turns into bouts of fury.
+He is seriously ill, but no one is to know.
 (Small pond).

-Herod's younger sister Salome enters, looking conspiratorial.
-Psychologically, she is completely different.
-While Herod is subject to every emotion, she is cold and rational.
-It bears the account of the protests which fell victim to the statue of the Roman eagle in the facade of the Temple of Jerusalem, a structure of which Herod is particularly proud.
-However, Salome's real intention is to eliminate Herod's eldest son, Antipater, who has the highest claim to the throne after Herod.
-Salome falsely accuses him of plotting, therefore he must be eliminated immediately.
-Herod refuses to kill him but sends him to prison.
+Herod's younger sister Salome enters and looks like she's plotting something.
+She is nothing like Herod—while he's controlled by his every emotion, she is cold and rational.
+It bears the account of the protests which fell victim to the statue of the Roman eagle in the facade of the Temple of Jerusalem, a structure of which Herod is particularly proud of.
+Salome's real intention however, is to get rid of Herod's oldest son Antipater, who is next in line to the throne.
+Salome falsely accuses him of plotting to gain power.
+Herod refuses to kill him, but sends him to prison.
 (Keep a cool head).

 Roman Baths

-We arrive at the Roman baths, a place of luxury, which also includes social spaces and a library.
-Famous poet Ovid dances in comic style, surrounded by a group of girls.
-Pouring out verses from his sleeve, he is completely engrossed in his glory.
-He has a laurel wreath on his head, because he is the biggest star of contemporary Rome, his verses are incredibly popular.
-He refers to his girls as "muses".
-On closer inspection, however, two figures stand out among them, to whom everyone shows special respect.
-One is the emperor's daughter Julia, the other her lover Antonius.
-Both belong to the highest honor of Rome.
-Everyone is ecstatic, holding hands, dancing and slightly tumbling around the stage.
+We arrive at the Roman baths, a place of luxury, which includes public spaces and a library.
+The famous poet Ovid dances in a comical style, surrounded by a group of girls.
+Pulling verses out of his sleeve, he is completely engrossed in his own glory.
+He has a laurel wreath on his head to signify that he's the biggest star in Rome.
+His poetry is known by all and he refers to his girls as muses.
+Two figures stand out from the rest of the crowd and are shown special attention and respect.
+One is the emperor's daughter Julia and the other is her lover Antonius.
+Both belong to Rome's highest elite and it is as though the world belongs to them.
+Everyone is in an ecstatic mood, holding hands, dancing, and stumbling around the stage.
 The world belongs to them.
 (My verses).

-The dance stops for a moment.
-The emperor's daughter Julia stands out from the group.
-She comes to the fore, others listen to her, join her.
-Julia sings frivolously, although her life feeling is bitterness, which she overcomes with constant parties.
-She is famous, popular and admired, sometimes considered a goddess.
-But she has been used for political marriages since childhood.
-After the breakup of her marriage to Tiberius, her life fell apart.
-At least she is enjoying herself.
+The dancing stops for a moment.
+Julia steps out to the forefront and the others listen as she begins to sing.
+She sings lightheartedly despite the deep bitterness which resides in her heart and she medicates with lavish parties.
+She is famous, a popular and admired woman who some even consider a goddess.
+But she's been used as a pawn for political alliances since her childhood.
+Following the end of her marriage to Tiberius, her life fell apart.
+But at least she is enjoying herself.
 (We are all gods).

-After Julia, Antonius, her lover, comes to speak.
-He expresses concern if things aren't going too far.
-If this comes to light and a scandal breaks out, he will be the one to pay highest price.
+Julia’s lover, Antonius, speaks next.
+He expresses concern over whether things aren't going too far.
+If this comes to light and a scandal breaks out, he’ll be the one to pay the highest price.
 After all, he is the son of Augustus' former rival Marc Anthony.
-Fathers of Julia and Anthony waged a life-and-death war with each other.
-At one point, Balatro with a mask appears in the back unnoticed by anyone, but quickly disappears again.
+At one point, Julia and Anthony’s fathers had waged a life-and-death war with one other.
+A masked Balatro suddenly appears in the back, goes unnoticed, and disappears again.
 (What will happen next).

 Rome - Imperial Palace

-It is night, darkness everywhere, a storm outside the windows.
-Augustus is lying on the bed, waking up in a sweat, clearly upset.
-He has the Vestal summoned to him.
-He walks nervously around the room, hunting in his memory what he just dreamed.
+It is night, darkness everywhere, a storm rages outside.
+Augustus is lying in bed and wakes up in a sweat, clearly upset.
+He summons the Vestal.
+Nervously, he walks around the room trying to remember what he had just dreamed.
 It was an unpleasant, terrifying dream.
 As the ruler of the world, he is a pragmatist, but he takes seriously everything he considers a sign.
-Looking out the window at sleeping Rome, he remembers the visions that the dream contained: the crosses, the sign of the fish, the burning city, finally a strange star.
+Looking out the window at a sleeping Rome, he remembers the visions from his dream: the crosses, the sign of the fish, the burning city, and finally, a strange star.
 During the song, the Vestal enters the room.
-She listens carefully and says that it was not a dream but a prophecy.
+She listens carefully and says the visions were not a dream but a prophecy.
 (What did I dream).

-Suddenly Augustus remembers that his devoted legate Quirinius is waiting for an audience.
-The Vestal remains but steps aside, Quirinius is surprised by her presence.
-They are in love with each other, which they carefully hide.
-Quirinius reports on the critical situation in Judea, which is getting out of the hands of the weakening Herod.
-Augustus wants to keep the peace at all costs, so he immediately sends Quirinius to Jerusalem.
+Suddenly, Augustus remembers his devoted legate Quirinius has been waiting for an audience with him.
+The Vestal remains but steps aside and Quirinius is surprised by her presence as they’ve been hiding their love carefully.
+Quirinius reports on the critical situation in Judea, which is getting out of Herod’s weakening hands.
+Augustus wants to keep the peace at all cost, so he immediately sends Quirinius to Jerusalem.
 (Head out immediately).

-The secret love of the Vestal and Quirinius passes through difficult obstacles.
-As a priestess of the temple of the goddess Vesta, the Vestal is not allowed to have any relationship with a man, she would face the draconian punishment of being buried alive.
-Now she remains alone - with the hope that, even in the worst conditions, mutual love can miraculously survive.
+Quirinius and the Vestal’s secret love makes it through difficult obstacles.
+As a priestess of the temple of the goddess Vesta, the Vestal is not allowed to have a relationship with a man and would face the draconian punishment of being buried alive if she did.
+Now she remains alone — with the hope that, even in the worst conditions, their love can miraculously survive.
 (Why should my love have to fight).

 Roman street

 We find ourselves in front of the Roman barracks.
-Quirinius arrives accompanied by several soldiers.
-They are all in military clothing, over which they throw their cloaks.
-They go to fulfill the task given to Quirinius by the emperor Augustus.
+Quirinius arrives accompanied by several soldiers in military clothing.
+They’re on a mission to fulfill the task Augustus assigned to Quirinius.
 They embark on an uncertain voyage to Judea.
-In this time of year the journey can be dangerous.
-But it's a man's business, and Quirinius is used to danger.
+At this time of the year the journey can be dangerous, but Quirinius is used to danger.
 (My fate is Rome).

 Unknown landscape

-Far in the east, wise men wander after a Star.
-But now they stand somewhat bewildered, looking inquisitively at the sky.
+In the far east, the wise men are following the Star.
+They stand bewildered, looking at the sky inquisitively.
 They don't know where to go next.
-The Star is lost.
-They are waiting for a miracle.
+They’ve lost the Star, and are waiting for a miracle.
 (Pleiades in the sky).

-The silhouette of the village can be seen in the distance.
-It's getting dark, lights flicker in the windows of distant houses.
-The sages hear the playing of a whistle somewhere nearby.
-It is played by a little girl named Curiosity.
-She is an orphan, she has no one, so the wise men take her with them.
+A silhouette of the village appears in the distance.
+It's getting dark and there are lights flickering in the windows of distant houses.
+The magi hear the sound of a whistle nearby.
+It’s a little girl named Curiosity.
+She is an orphan who has no one, so the wise men take her with them.
 (Curiosity).

-The evening comes, everyone has to go to sleep, the last lights of the nearby village go out.
-When the sages and Curiosity fall asleep, the Star comes and holds out her hand over them as if to bless them.
+Evening comes and the last lights in the nearby village go out.
+When the magi and Curiosity fall asleep, the Star comes and stretches out her hand over them as if to bless them.
 (World of Miracles).

 Jeruzalem

 Herod is alone in a dark room.
-Shadows flicker across the walls from the fireplace.
-There is an eerie atmosphere here.
+Shadows flicker across the walls from the fireplace and there is an eerie atmosphere in the room.
 Herod holds an apple in his hand.
 He paces around the room confused.
-His royal robes open as if he can't breathe.
-He reacts to every shadow on the walls.
+His royal robe is open as if he can't breathe and he reacts to every shadow on the walls.
 He is scared.
-His madness manifests itself in boundless cruelty by day and boundless fear by night.
-He is haunted by the ghosts of those he had murdered: his wife Mariamne, king Hyrcanus, princess Alexandra, his own sons Alexander and Aristobulos.
-Shadows turn into ghosts, he hears their voices and grave sounds.
-He wants to drive them away, draws an imaginary dagger, at one point even turns it against himself.
+His madness manifests itself in boundless cruelty by day and overwhelming fear by night.
+He is haunted by the ghosts of those he has murdered: his wife Mariamne, king Hyrcanus, princess Alexandra, his own sons Alexander and Aristobulos.
+Shadows turn into ghosts whose voices he suddenly hears.
+He wants to drive them away and draws an imaginary dagger, which he even turns against himself at one point.
 (Herod's specters).

-Meanwhile, Salome weaves more intrigues.
-Herod's eldest son Antipater has so far only been put in prison, but she is firmly determined to deprive him of his life.
-She plays the game.
-And she knows how to play to always win.
+Meanwhile, Salome is plotting more intrigues.
+Herod's eldest son Antipater has only been put in prison as of right now, but she is determined to have him killed.
+She knows how to play a winning game.
 (I call the shots).

-Here comes Herod, who has just recovered from a fit of madness.
-He talks a little confused about his visions and heavenly signs.
-But things suddenly take a turn for the worse.
-A revealed jailer arrives with an unexpected message.
-He describes how Herod's imprisoned son Antipater heard a noise in the palace and assumed that the king had died.
-He offered a hefty reward if the jailer would let him go.
-Herod falls into a fit of madness, orders the jailer to kill Antipater immediately.
+Herod appears as he comes out of a fit of madness.
+He talks about his visions and the heavenly signs he saw with some confusion.
+But things suddenly take a turn for the worse as a jailer arrives with an unexpected message.
+He describes how Herod's imprisoned son Antipater heard a noise in the palace and assumed the king had died.
+To get the jailer to let him go, he offered him a hefty reward.
+Herod falls into another fit of madness and orders the jailer to kill Antipater immediately.
 Salome has a hard time hiding her joy.
 (Your son must die).

 Unknown landscape

-Far in the east, the journey of the wise men continues for the Star.
-At this moment, however, only Curiosity appears, childishly pondering her fate.
+Far in the east country, the wise men’s journey toward the Star continues.
+At this moment, only Curiosity appears, pondering her fate in a child-like manner.
 (Why am I asking why).

 Rome - Imperial Palace

-Augustus stands in the center of the atrium, where Ovid, Juliet, and a group of "muses" arrive.
-For a short moment Balatro appears in the back with a mask, holding a cup with playing dice in his hand, which he rattles and disappears again.
+Augustus stands in the center of the atrium, where Ovid, Julia, and a group of muses arrive.
+For a short moment Balatro appears in the back with a mask, holding a cup of dice, which he rattles and disappears again.
 Augustus admires and supports the arts, but this group is a thorn in his side.
-Ovid and the "muses" are elated, which contrasts with the stern expression on Augustus' face.
-According to them, the world will turn into one endless party.
-A conflict ensues in which Augustus asks Ovid to stop writing erotically loose poetry at a time when he is introducing laws to fix morals.
-In the end, Augustus prefers to leave to prevent his anger from exploding.
-Ovid takes everything as a joke, completely unaware of the impending danger.
+Ovid and the muses are elated, which contrasts the stern expression on Augustus' face.
+They think the world is about to turn into one endless party.
+A conflict ensues in which Augustus asks Ovid to stop writing poetry with erotic themes at a time when he is introducing laws to fix Rome’s morals.
+In the end, Augustus would rather leave than explode in anger.
+Ovid thinks everything is a joke, completely unaware of the impending danger.
 (Change your tune).

 Julia takes the floor.
-Only she knows best how rotten Rome is.
+She alone knows how rotten Rome is.
 (Don't count on).

 Rome - the temple of the goddess Vesta

-In the circular space of the temple of the goddess Vesta, the Vestal gazes into the flames.
+The Vestal stands in the round space of the temple of the goddess Vesta and gazes into the flames.
 She addresses her feelings to the distant Quirinius, who is on his way to Judea.
-She would like to escape and be with him forever, but she knows that is not possible.
-In her heart, she gives Quirinius freedom, knowing that their happiness is just a beautiful dream.
+The Vestal dreams of escaping and being with him forever, but knows that’s not possible.
+In her heart, she releases Quirinius, knowing their happiness is just a beautiful dream.
 She alternates between feelings of surrender and anger towards the goddess Vesta who is the cause of her misfortune.
 (My dream).

 Between heaven and earth

-We find ourselves in some other time and space, as if we could look behind the curtain of clear sky for a moment.
-We see an unearthly scene, Star and a group of little stars in mysterious illumination.
-Everything is accompanied by visual effects, dancing lights.
-Heavenly scene.
-(Sunrise - sorry, just in Czech: Svítá)
+We find ourselves in a different time and space, as if we were looking behind the curtain of a clear sky for a moment.
+We see an otherworldly scene of the Star and a group of little stars in a mysterious illumination.
+Everything is accompanied by visual effects, dancing lights, to create a heavenly scene.
+(Sunrise - just in Czech: Svítá)

 Jeruzalem

-Herod welcomes the wise man and Curiosity to his palace.
-He heard about their trip following the Star and wants to find out the details.
-He would have them killed outright, but he comes to the conclusion that they will be more useful to him if they themselves find the birthplace of the future king.
-He asks them to come and inform him immediately, because he also wants to bow to him.
-The sages promise it.
+Herod welcomes the wise men and Curiosity to his palace.
+He has heard about their trip following the Star and wants to know more.
+He had wanted to kill them right away, but comes to the conclusion that they will be more useful to him if they find the birthplace of the future king.
+He asks them to inform him of their findings immediately, so he can bow to him, too.
+The magi promise they will.
 (What do you know about the star?).

-When the Wise Men and Curiosity leave, Herod orders Salome to have them killed as soon as they return, as well as the newborn king.
+When the wise men and Curiosity leave, Herod orders Salome to have them killed as soon as they return.
+He also instructs the newborn king be killed.
 (You must intervene).

 Open landscape

-In the distance on the horizon is Bethlehem.
-The sky is dotted with stars, the biggest one shining above Bethlehem.
-The Wise Men and Curiosity are heading there.
-The closer they are, the bigger the stars.
+Bethlehem is seen in the distance on the horizon.
+The sky is dotted with stars, the largest one shining above Bethlehem.
+The wise men and Curiosity are headed there and the closer they get, the bigger the stars become.
 (Through silent night).

 Rome - Imperial Palace

-Balatro puts on various cheerful masks.
+Balatro wears a variety of playful masks.
 An angry Augustus enters.
-He has a report from his spies in hand, describing Julia's scandalous behavior and listing her lovers, including Antonio.
-There is also speculation that Julia wants a divorce from Tiberius so that she can marry Antony, who would then become the future emperor.
-Balatro tries in vain to calm the situation.
-Augustus brings judgement: Antony will be forced to commit suicide and Julia will be send into exile.
+He has a report from his spies in hand, describing Julia's scandalous behavior and listing her lovers, including Antonius.
+There is also speculation that Julia wants to divorce Tiberius so she can marry Antonius, who would then become the future emperor.
+Balatro tries in vain to dissolve the tension.
+Augustus brings forth the judgement: Antonius will be forced to commit suicide and Julia will be sent into exile.
 Ovid narrowly escapes punishment this time.
 (Put on the tragic mask).

-Three figures, separated from each other, are alternately focused by light.
-One is Julia, who tries in vain to reach her father.
-The other is Augustus, who has decided never to see her again and never speak her name.
-The third is Antonius, who leans on his sword.
+A spot light illuminates three different figures, one at a time.
+The first is Julia, who tries to reach her father, but in vain.
+The second is Augustus, who has decided to never see her or speak her name again.
+The third is Antonius, who kills himself by leaning on his sword.
 (The Cruel Reap).

 Jeruzalem

-Quirinius reaches Jerusalem after a long journey.
+Quirinius finally reaches Jerusalem after a long journey.
 He comes to king Herod to personally deliver a letter from emperor Augustus.
-Herod barely controls himself.
+Herod can barely control himself.
 (Times are changing, as are the rulers).

 Betlehem

-The wise men and Curiosity come to Bethlehem.
-They stop in front of poor hut.
-There is light inside, silhouettes of shepherds and pilgrims can be seen entering and leaving.
-The singing of the Star and the choir of stars is heard above the hut.
-Visual effects fill the sky.
-The wise men and Curiosity also enter the hut, we see their silhouettes in the lighted interior, they bow and go out.
+The wise men and Curiosity arrive in Bethlehem.
+They stop in front of a poor stable.
+There is light inside, and silhouettes of shepherds and pilgrims entering and leaving are seen.
+The sound of the Star and a choir of little stars singing resounds over the stable.
+The wise men and Curiosity enter the stable and we see their silhouettes as they bow, then leave.
 (Heavenly noise).

-The Bethlehem scene turns into a powerful "hallelujah".
-Visual effects are multiplied above the hut, dance creations in front of it.
-More people come, mingle with the sages and the choir of stars.
-The world will change, but in a completely different way than anyone expected.
-Curiosity runs ahead and exclaims: "We'll go out into the world with this news - people will be interested".
-(Helehallelujah).
+The scene in Betlehem turns into a powerful "hallelujah".
+Visual effects burst above and around the stable and more people enter the scene and mingle with the magi and choir of stars.
+The world is about to change, but in a very different way than anyone had expected.